 If the variable is not ordered, the position of its value cell in the instance will have to be computed at run time.
 This takes noticeable time, although less than actually sending a message would take.
-An error will be signalled if the argument to the accessor macro is not an instance or is an instance which does not have an instance variable with the appropriate name.
+An error will be signalled if the argument to the accessor macro is not an instance or is an instance that does not have an instance variable with the appropriate name.
 However, there is no error check that the flavor of the instance is the flavor the accessor macro was defined for, or a flavor built upon that flavor.
 This error check would be too expensive.

 If the variable is ordered, the compiler will compile a call to the accessor macro into a subprimitive which simply accesses that variable's assigned slot by number.
-This subprimitive is only 3 or 4 times slower than car.
+This subprimitive is only three or four times slower than car.
 The only error-checking performed is to make sure that the argument is really an instance and is really big enough to contain that slot.
 There is no check that the accessed slot really belongs to an instance variable of the appropriate name.

-Any functions that use these accessor macros will have to be recompiled if the number or order of instance variables in the flavor is changed.
-The system will not know automatically to do this recompilation.
-If you aren't very careful, you may forget to recompile something, and have a very hard-to-find bug.
-Because of this problem, and because using these macros is less elegant than sending messages, the use of this option is discouraged.
-In any case the use of these accessor macros should be confined to the module which owns the flavor, and the "general public" should send messages.
+:accessor-prefix